Anugupta5102/BookVault/README.md

-# 📚 Library Management System
+# 📚 BookSelf – Organize.
+Borrow.
+Read.
+Repeat.

 ## 🚀 Overview
-The **Library Management System** is a robust Java-based application built using JDBC for database connectivity and MySQL for persistent storage.
+The **BookSelf** is a robust Java-based application built using JDBC for database connectivity and MySQL for persistent storage.
 This system is designed to streamline the everyday operations of a library, allowing both administrators and users to manage books, track borrowing activities, and maintain accurate records efficiently.

 ---